 - The proportion of the Government Levy the school is required to pay

 - Any other costs already incurred

 - If your application is made after the second half of your course, you may be eligible for a refund.
 The refund will be considered on a case by case basis.

-- The Board of Trustees will make no refund to a student who is expelled from the school.
+- The Board of Trustees will make no refund to a student who is excluded from the school.

 Homestay Fees (based on all homestay fees paid in advance)

 - If you move out of your homestay before the end of your contract the portion of your homestay fees not already used will be returned to you.
 The Homestay Placement Fee of $350 cannot be refunded.

 - To have your homestay fees returned, you must write to the Board of Trustees giving two weeks’ notice, or pay two weeks’ fees in lieu of notice.

 - If you cancel your homestay contract before you move into the homestay, your fees will be refunded in full, less the Homestay Placement Fee of $350.

 - Where students are asked to leave the School because of misbehaviour, poor attendance, or violation of the rules regarding motor vehicles.